jjangsangy/TemperatureChart/docs/memory-bank/activeContext.md

 - **Visual Clarity**: The addition of day/night visual distinction in the chart significantly improves the readability and contextual understanding of the temperature forecast.
 - **Enhanced Interactivity**: Enabling the tooltip cursor provides a more interactive and informative user experience when hovering over chart elements.
 - **Automated Testing**: Implemented CI with GitHub Actions to ensure code quality and prevent regressions.
+- **Testing Challenges**: Mocking complex UI components like tooltips requires careful attention to the rendered DOM structure and flexible querying strategies.
+The resolution involved aligning the component's rendering with the test's expectations by explicitly including the hour in the tooltip, and then removing it as per user feedback, updating the test accordingly.